shaheenp/mygreeneyed/families/nyssaceae/davidia/davidia.md

 family: Nyssaceae
 ---

-*davidia* -- refers to French priest and naturalist Father Armand David, who was the first westerner to describe this species (and the giant panda)
+*Davidia* -- refers to French priest and naturalist Father Armand David, who was the first westerner to describe this species (and the giant panda)

 **monotypic genus**